 Due to intense competition in our industry, we have been and may be the target of incomplete, inaccurate and false statements and complaints about us and our products and services that could damage our reputation and brand and materially deter consumers and customers from spending in our ecosystem.
 In addition, competitors have used, and may continue to use, methods such as lodging complaints with regulators, initiating frivolous and nuisance lawsuits, and other forms of attack litigation and "lawfare" that attempt to harm our reputation and brand, hinder our operations, force us to expend resources on responding to and defending against these claims, and otherwise gain a competitive advantage over us by means of litigious and accusatory behavior.
-Our ability to respond on share price-sensitive information to our competitors' misleading on permissible public communications by us during certain other periods.
+Our ability to respond on share price-sensitive information to our competitors' misleading marketing efforts, including lawfare, may be limited during our self-imposed quiet periods around quarter ends consistent with our internal policies or due to legal prohibitions on permissible public communications by us during certain other periods.

-As of February 11, 2022, our Chief Executive Officer and our Director, President and Chief Executive Officer of Global Operations together held approximately 29.6% of our Company, which could create conflicts of interest between them and our other stockholders.
+As of February 11, 2022, our Chief Executive Officer and Chairman, and our President and Chief Executive Officer of Global Operations together held approximately 29.6% of our Company, which could create conflicts of interest between them and our other stockholders.